vasilakisfil/Introspected-REST/README.md

 Although CRUD are the most popular actions of a resource, the beauty with REST, and consequently Introspected REST, is that actions can go beyond plain CRUD.
 In fact, you can define any type of action or meta-action of your internal resource, through the representation that you expose.
 As a result, actions of a resource could be quite complex or simplistic depending on the needs and decisions of the API designer.
-In any case, actions should also describe any relevant information for the client to perform it, unless the Media Type itself describe those details.
+Actions should also describe any relevant information for the client to perform it, unless the Media Type itself describe those details.

 ##### 9.1.2.3.
 Forms
 Another way of describing the manipulation options of a resource is the notion of forms.
 The difference between actions and forms is that the latter are mostly targeted for the UI.
-For instance, they could provide all the necessary information to be semantically equivelent to an HTML form, or could provide UI-related information like positioning, suggested colors, etc.
+API forms should provide all the necessary information to be semantically equivelent to an HTML form.

 #### 9.1.3.
 Metadata